It’s 2021 and it’s time to back up your computer now. Before we talk about Mac data backup, let’s have a word on Data Security and Apple.

 This, however, does not mean that you are safe from issues like power surge, hardware failure, display defects, and other software issues.
 That is, at any point in time, you may end up losing all your relevant data.
 And, starting again is not an option for everyone.

 This is also why keeping a backup of your Mac makes a lot of sense!

-Note: Though we talk about Mac backup below, you might also be interested in taking a look at some of our other lists of backup tools for Windows and iPhone.
+Note: Though we talk about Mac backup below, you might also be interested in taking a look at some of our other lists below

 What is a backup?